Advancing Equity and Racial Justice Through the Federal Government

 - Launched a Science Mission Directorate Bridge Program to foster partnerships between the agency and HBCUs, Minority-Serving Institutions (MSIs), Tribal Colleges and Universities (TCUs), community colleges, and very high research-intensive universities.

 Addressed hate-fueled violence and hate crimes

 - Directed all commanding officers and supervisors in the Department of Defense to conduct a “stand-down” to discuss extremism in the ranks with their personnel.

 - Embraced the protection of civil rights and civil liberties as a national security imperative, releasing the first-ever National Strategy for Countering Domestic Terrorism.

 - Signed COVID-19 Hate Crimes Act into law, committing to stop the increase in violence against Asian American communities.

-- Appointed a historically diverse Cabinet, including achieving gender parity among the President’s Secretaries, confirming the most Latino Secretaries ever, confirming the first openly LGBQTQI+ Cabinet Member and first Native American Secretary, and the first Black Secretary of Defense.
+- Appointed a historically diverse Cabinet, including achieving gender parity among the President’s Secretaries, confirming the most Latino Secretaries ever, and confirming the first openly LGBQTQI+ Cabinet Member, first Native American Secretary, and first Black Secretary of Defense.